therishabh/salesforce-apex/README.md

 ### Queueable Apex:
 1) It is also a type of asynchronous apex.
-2) It is similar to future method but provides additional functionality which future method was unable to provide -
+2) It is similar to future method but provides additional functionality which future method was unable to provide - </br>
-a) We can use non-primitive data type in Queueable apex.
+	a) We can use non-primitive data type in Queueable apex.</br>
-b) Chaining is possible.
+	b) Chaining is possible.</br>
-c) Can Monitor the job because when you submit job by invoking system.enqueueJob method it returns the ID.You can use that ID to monitor.
+	c) Can Monitor the job because when you submit job by invoking system.enqueueJob method it returns the ID.You can use that ID to monitor.</br>

 **Example**
 ```js